 Our process includes:

-Investment menu design.
+Investment menu plan design.
 Plan participants rely on their plan sponsor to prudently manage the plan with their best interests at the heart of all decision-making.
-Using a vigilant process that carefully balances the objectives of our clients’ retirement plan with the overall needs of the participants, we advise our clients on a high-quality menu of investments and monitor that menu for continued success.
+Using a vigilant process that carefully balances the objectives of our clients' retirement plan with the overall needs of the participants, we advise our clients on a high-quality menu of investments and monitor the menu for continued success.

-Target Date Fund and Qualified Default Investment Alternative selection.
+Target Date Fund and Qualified Default Investment Alternative (QDIA).
 We work with our clients to find default solutions that are appropriate for their population and investment philosophy.
 For many clients that means assistance with analyzing plan demographics to identify target date strategies that meets our investment standards, as well as the needs of their population and plan design.

 An assumption underlying any voluntary retirement plan is that employees make good financial decisions that they are able to implement.
 A weakness of this approach is that many of your employees make poor choices, resulting in retirement income that is insufficient to sustain them through retirement.